azurecitadel/azurecitadel.github.io/automation/images/lab2.md

 1. Just the apt-get commands
 1. Only the generalisation (waagent) command

 Don't forget the comma between the two JSON objects in the array.
-Once done thew section should look like this:
+Your section should look like this:

 {% raw %}